 Project overview

 The Niagara Hydrogen Centre (NHC) will be Ontario's largest green hydrogen production facility and help industries across the province adopt low carbon energy solutions.
-The 20 Megawatt facility will use electrolysis technology to split water into hydrogen and oxygen molecules, and be powered by renewable electricity directly from the nearby Sir Adam Beck II Generating Station (SAB II).
+This 20-megawatt facility will use electrolysis to split water into hydrogen and oxygen molecules.
+It will be powered by clean hydroelectricity from the nearby Sir Adam Beck II Generating Station.

 Class Environmental Assessment Process